optbot/daemon-setup/README.md

     should be a path such as `lib/start.js` relative to the root of the directory into which the service files are copied, namely `/usr/local/lib/quichean/myservice/`.
+-   `pathToFiles`: Absolute path to root of directory from which all files will be copied into the directory which will contain the files used by the daemon service.
+For node daemons, the path will normally be the root of the service.
+For Python daemons, the required files should be placed in a separate `src` directory, and the value of `pathToFiles` should be something like `path.join(__dirname, '../src')`.

 #### Optional configuration parameters
 -   `command`: Executable command for starting the service.
 If no value